kdblitz/shopping-cart-nodejs/README.md

 This repository holds to Shopping Cart model as described on the forwarded specification.

-Application has been developed on node v14.8.x.
-However, tests have been executed via github Actions on node 12.x and 16.x, so it should also work on those versions.
+Application has been developed on node v14.8.x on Windows.
+Additionally, tests have been executed using Github Actions on node 12.x and 16.x, so it should also work as well on those versions.

 ## Installation